seanzhangkx8/ConvoKit/doc/source/supreme.rst

 Citation and other versions
 ^^^^^^^^^^^^^

 This corpus extends a `smaller dataset <https://confluence.cornell.edu/display/llresearch/Supreme+Court+Dialogs+Corpus>`_ of oral arguments that we previously released together with `Echoes of power: Language effects and power differences in social interaction <https://www.cs.cornell.edu/~cristian/Echoes_of_power.html>`_.
 Cristian Danescu-Niculescu-Mizil, Bo Pang, Lillian Lee and Jon Kleinberg.
 WWW 2012.
 Please cite the Echoes of Powers paper if you use either version of the corpus.
-If you use the ConvoKit version please additionally cite: `ConvoKit: A Toolkit for the Analysis of Conversations <https://www.cs.cornell.edu/~cristian/ConvoKit_Demo_Paper_files/convokit-demo-paper.pdf>"`_.Jonathan P. Chang, Caleb Chiam, Liye Fu, Andrew Wang, Justine Zhang, Cristian Danescu-Niculescu-Mizil.
+If you use the ConvoKit version please additionally cite: `ConvoKit\: A Toolkit for the Analysis of Conversations <https://www.cs.cornell.edu/~cristian/ConvoKit_Demo_Paper_files/convokit-demo-paper.pdf>`_.
+Jonathan P. Chang, Caleb Chiam, Liye Fu, Andrew Wang, Justine Zhang, Cristian Danescu-Niculescu-Mizil.
 Proceedings of SIGDIAL.
 2020.

 Contact